 For the purpose, specialized SEO tools like SEMrush and Moz work the best.
-They are wonderful web competitive intelligence tools as show you which keywords your competition rank for and their percentage of organic and paid traffic.
+They are wonderful web competitive intelligence tools that show you which keywords your competitors rank for and their percentage of organic and paid traffic.

-SEO tools like these also help you analyze how well your website is performing against your competition and which keywords are generating quality leads to your site.
+SEO tools also help you analyze how well your website is performing against your competition and which keywords are generating quality leads to your site.

 Besides keyword research, you will want to check the competitor backlink portfolio.
 Backlinks are of great importance as the healthy backlinks lead to a huge improvement of the site’s domain authority.